Edgar Wallace: Legacy

 The Edgar Wallace Mystery Magazine was a monthly digest-size fiction magazine specializing in crime and detective fiction.
 It published 35 issues from 1964 to 1967.
 Each issue contained original works of short crime or mystery fiction as well as reprints by authors like Wallace, Chekhov, Steinbeck, and Agatha Christie.

 More than 160 films and several radio adaptations have been made based on Wallace's work.
-Wallace also has a pub named after him in Essex Street, off Strand in London.
+Wallace also has a pub named after him in Essex Street, off The Strand in London.

+A blue plaque commemorating Wallace was erected in 1960 by the London County Council at 6 Tressillian Crescent in Lewisham,London, England where he once lived.

 Writing

 Method

 Wallace narrated his words onto wax cylinders (the dictaphones of the day) and his secretaries typed up the text.
 This may be why he was able to work at such high speed and why his stories have narrative drive.
 Many of Wallace's successful books were dictated like this over two or three days, locked away with cartons of cigarettes and endless pots of sweet tea, often working pretty much uninterrupted in 72 hours.
 Most of his novels were serialised in segments but written in this way.
 The serialised stories that were instead written piecemeal have a distinctly different narrative energy, not sweeping up the reader on the story wave.

 Wallace rarely edited his own work after it was dictated and typed up, but sent it straight to the publishers, intensely disliking the revision of his work with other editors.
 The company would do only cursory checks for factual errors before printing.

 Wallace faced widespread accusations that he used ghost writers to churn out books, though there is no evidence of this, and his prolificness became something of a joke, the subject of cartoons and sketches.
 His "three day books", reeled off to keep the loan sharks from the door, were unlikely to garner great critical praise and Wallace claimed not to find literary value in his own works.